By Mary Herrington (bio below)

 Do you suffer from or suspect a nickel allergy or Systemic Nickel Allergy Syndrome?
 How do YOU cope?

 Mary’s Bio: Eating gluten-free was born out of necessity to help Mary, and her family, realize a healthier lifestyle.
 After years of helping friends who were recently diagnosed or whose children were recently diagnosed with issues concerning wheat, dairy and corn, she decided to put that knowledge into a way to help others.
-For more information about her journey, the meal planning program RealPlans or the Tower Garden, please visit her blog at www.happinellas.com.
+For more information about the meal planning program visit RealPlans.